bankh/bankh.github.io/_pages/about.md

 My research journey began at Siemens Corporate Technology, where I worked on Industry 4.0 technologies including additive manufacturing support structures, temporal logic-based planning for autonomous systems, and mixed reality programming interfaces.
 This experience led to the development of innovative concepts like the Siemens SpiderBots—omnidirectional legged robotic systems for expanding 3D printing workspace—and autonomous agricultural production systems (AgPods).

 At Colorado State University, I expanded into generative design and engineering of cyber-physical systems, developing multimodal approaches that integrate textual, geometric, and graph data for comprehensive design automation.
 This work resulted in tools such as CatalogBank (a multimodal engineering design dataset) and DocumentLabeler (for semi-automatic annotation), and GenAI Workbench for advancing the field toward more generalizable and scalable methods.

+I investigate the foundational capabilities required for true generative design and engineering of cyber-physical systems—a future where a high-level prompt, such as "design a CubeSat for remote sensing," could initiate an automated process from conceptual architecture to detailed physical design for further realization of the target system.
+This vision addresses fundamental challenges in engineering knowledge silos, autonomous reasoning, and the need for editable, structured models in real-world workflows.

+**Research Impact and Future Vision:** This work provides the essential foundational capability for the next generation of engineering tools.
+By creating a unified digital model where architecture, function, and physical form are explicitly and automatically connected, it tackles a key prerequisite for next-generation Co-Design approaches.
+It lays the groundwork for future systems that can concurrently optimize all design aspects for various downstream purposes including **sustainability, education, medicine, policy development, supply-chain optimization, and market analysis**—enabling broader technical and socio-technical impact beyond traditional engineering domains.

 My research philosophy emphasizes three key principles: developing generalizable and scalable methods that transcend specific applications, maintaining open and reproducible research practices, and fostering an inclusive collaborative environment.
 This approach has led to high-impact outcomes including patents, publications, and successful grant proposals.